 The digital twin can be used throughout the lifecycle of its “real-world” twin.
 While this is one of the main advantages, lifecycle management of a digital twin can be challenging because it involves a complex software and hardware system.
 Solutions must come with regular patches and updates.

 A digital twin requires substantial computational resources.
-It must be clearly defined what needs to be done at the edge of the system, for example via an edge computing platform like TTTech Industrial’s Nerve Blue, and what is done in a cloud computing environment.
+It must be clearly defined what needs to be done at the edge of the system, for example via an edge computing platform like TTTech Industrial’s Nerve, and what is done in a cloud computing environment.
 In the case of Nerve Blue, even the exchange and data flow between edge and cloud can be dealt with efficiently and flexibly.

 Good data is the basis of good digital twin solutions.
 Data, as well as simulation and reasoning models need to be understood and trusted thoroughly before going into use.